swaap-labs/swaap-proxy-v1/README.md

 $ yarn deploy:$NETWORK
 ```

-Where $NETWORK corresponds to a target network as defined in the [truffle-config.js](truffle-config.js) file.
+Where $NETWORK corresponds to a target network as defined in the [hardhat.config.ts](hardhat.config.ts) file.
 The deployment script won't deploy the factory except when running tests.

 ## Ecosystem